Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-roulette/mitigation.md

 }
 ```

-The only way to mitigate this if we really need the randomness is to use *Chainlink VRF*, to see how you can implement the Verifiable Random Function, you can refer to this docs. &nbsp;
+The only way to mitigate this if we really need the randomness is to use *Chainlink VRF*.
+To see how you can implement the verifiable random function, you can refer to these docs. &nbsp;
 &nbsp;

 - https://docs.chain.link/vrf